Dschulte1982/Meatium/documentation/features-list.md

 *Bookmarks*

 * As a busy reader with demands on my time, I want to be able to bookmark an article for reading later so that it doesn't get buried in the feed of new articles coming in.

+# Meatium
+A news and information website for food-lovers around the world.

+## Team Members
+* Project Lead: Dustin Schulte
+* Model Lead: Will MacCarty
+* UX Lead: Michelle Zhang